-Messages are routed from PMDF to PreciseMail Anti-Spam Gateway by means of a CONVERSIONS or SCRIPT entry in the PMDF MAPPINGS. file in PMDF_TABLE:.
+Messages are routed from PMDF to PreciseMail Anti-Spam Gateway by means of a CONVERSIONS or SCRIPT entry in the mappings file.
+(The mappings file is named /pmdf/table/mappings in PMDF.)
 (The SCRIPT entry is only available in versions of PMDF after V6.2 or in PMDF V6.2 via a downloadable ECO.)
 The special CHANNEL= keyword is used to specify the "pmas" channel.
 A typical entry will look like this: